Exploring the Potential of Low-bit Training of Convolutional Neural Networks: Experiments

+There are six multiplications and six additions performed on one element in the backward process of batch normalization (``1M1A, 1A, 1M, 1A, 1M1A, 3M2A'' for each formula in Eq.~\ref{eq:back_bn}, respectively).
+As shown in Table~\ref{tab:ops}, the number of multiplication and addition operation in batch normalization is orders of magnitude smaller than that in the convolutions.
+Hence, the energy consumption of batch normalization is relatively smaller compared with convolution.

+As for \textbf{dynamic quantization}, we consider that 4 multiplications and 2 additions are needed for one element: one addition is to calculate the max (Alg.~\ref{alg:dynamic-quantization} Line 2 in the original paper) and the other one is to calculate the sum of $\bm{Frac_{xs}}$ and $\bm{R}$ (Alg.~\ref{alg:dynamic-quantization} Line 13 in the original paper), and the four multiplications are used for the Alg.~\ref{alg:dynamic-quantization} Line 4 and Line 9 in the original paper.
+Note that other multiplications and divisions in Alg.~\ref{alg:dynamic-quantization} describe the simulation of the dynamic quantization process on the floating-point platform, and they do not actually introduce overhead.
+The number of elements is $C \times W \times H$ for activation and error, and $C_i \times C_o \times K \times K$ for weight, and their energy consumption are shown separately in Table~\ref{tab:detailed-energy}.

+For \textbf{element-wise addition} of two MLS tensors $z_1, z_2$, we need to multiply the ratio of their tensor-wise scales $S^{z_1}_t/S^{z_2}_t$ to $Z_2$, and then the element-wise addition can be conducted.
+Therefore, extra multiplications of the same amount are needed in our low-bit training framework.
+The last row of Table~\ref{tab:detailed-energy} shows the sum of the energy consumption of previous operations, and the results are not exactly the sum of the numbers in previous rows.
+The results show that our low-bit training framework achieves $32000\div 3130 = 10.2\times$ higher energy efficiency than full-precision training.
+The energy consumption calculation of other networks and 8-bit floating-point training can be conducted similarly as the above analysis, and is not discussed here.

 To summarize, the introduced overhead of our framework is low compared with the reduced cost.
-Taking the two aforementioned overheads into consideration, we can estimate that our whole low-bit training framework could achieve $8.3\sim10.2\times$ higher energy efficiency than the full-precision framework when training different models on ImageNet.
+Taking all overheads into consideration, we can estimate that our whole low-bit training framework could achieve $8.3\sim10.2\times$ higher energy efficiency than the full-precision framework when training different models on ImageNet.
 Compared with previous low-bit floating-point training frameworks~\citep{hfp8}, our framework can achieve $1.9\sim2.3\times$ higher energy efficiency due to the simplified integer accumulator.
-For completeness, the detailed energy estimation of different operation types when training ResNet-34 on ImageNet is shown in the appendix.